-- Add in the oil and eggs one at a time, whisking between each addition.
+- Add in the eggs one at a time, whisking between each addition.
 Batter will be stiff and crumbly which is okay, just keep mixing.
 Once the eggs are added, turn mixer onto medium high and whisk for about a minute to build the cakes structure and batter is smooth and fluffy.

 - Add in the sour cream and vanilla and whisk for another 30 – 40 seconds until everything is well incorporated.
 Batter will be thick but smooth and creamy.